bonnefoi/bspwm_swap/README.md

 launches the command with swapping.

 You could also rename the script as "sins", 'Swapping is not swallowing" if you want :)

+*Another version of the script called ```other_version``` uses the pid of the launched command to unhide the shell's window but don't use any events.
+This version exhibits a little bit of flickering as the window is closed before the command exits.*